Opicinus de Canistris: Illness and visions

-On March 31, 1334 I fell sick.
+On 31 March 1334 I fell sick.
 I received the sacraments and was near death through the first third of April.
 When I came to I found my limbs out of action…I had forgotten everything and could not even remember how the world looked outside of our dormitory…In the consequences of the disease I was mute, my right hand was lame and I had lost in a miraculous way a great deal of my literal memory.

 Ultimately, Opicinus did recover his memory, speech and some function in his hand.
-He attributed this healing to a vision he experienced on August 15 (coincidentally the date of the feast of the assumption of the Virgin).
+He attributed this healing to a vision he experienced on 15 August, the feast of the assumption of the Virgin.

-In the night of August 15, I saw a dream of the Virgin with the Child in her lap...and through her merits she has given me back not the littera (knowledge) but a double spirit.
-Since February 1, 1335, I began to retire, bit by bit, from the work in our office because of the weakness of my hand.
+In the night of 15 August, I saw a dream of the Virgin with the Child in her lap...and through her merits she has given me back not the littera (knowledge) but a double spirit.
+Since 1 February 1335, I began to retire, bit by bit, from the work in our office because of the weakness of my hand.

 Opicinus believed that his illness was the result of hidden sins that had corrupted his body.
 However, he interpreted his recovery as spiritual gift that allowed him to reveal spiritual truth.

 In a spiritual work, however, this same hand proved stronger than before: since then it has draw all these pictures without any human help.
 At present my lost literal knowledge is replaced twofold by spiritual knowledge; my right hand is weak in worldly work, but strong in spiritual endeavors.”

 The “pictures” he refers to are a complex series of maps and schematic diagrams in two manuscripts currently held at the Vatican library, Palatinus 1993 and Vaticanus 6435.
 These drawings were a means for Opicinus to chart the spiritual realities that he believed were the underpinnings of the physical world.

 Much scholarship has interpreted Opicinus’s illness as psychosomatic, specifically the product of schizophrenia.
 However, whatever symptomatology can be gleaned from Opicinus’s abstruse writings seems to suggest that he suffered a stroke in addition to potential psychotic episodes.

 He died in Avignon around 1353.

 Works

 Writings prior to 1334

 These are treaties without drawings and known by the author's friends.
 Only De preeminentia spiritualis imperii (The primacy of spiritual power) and De laudibus Papie (Pavia eulogy) have survived to date in the form of copies.
-Their content is classical.